 How can you safely remove blackwater damage?
 Because blackwater is so toxic, it can damage entire ecosystems, so dumping it into open areas outside is not a good idea.
 This is especially true if you have a well because this contaminated water can enter your well water as it seeps into the ground.

-Calling American Restoration Water and Fire, LLC is your best bet!
+Calling American Restoration Water & Fire is your best bet!
 Our water damage experts are trained to respond to every type of water damage situation.
 First, we will work on removing all materials that have been affected.
 Next, we will place pumps to remove excess black water and large fans to dry the area.
 The final step is the restoration process.
 No need to fear; we work directly with your homeowner’s insurance to help ease the stress of this situation, and we work diligently to get you back in your home.
 Blackwater damage is no joke, and our expert water damage restoration technicians understand the importance of getting you and your family back into a safe living environment.